 The carryback of the estimated loss would result in a refundable federal tax credit of approximately \$1.4 million and an increase in research credit carryforwards previously utilized.
 The federal tax credit can be refunded in the future, as we decided to carry back the loss reported on the filed 2020 tax return.
-Upon filing our the 2020, we have reclassified the federal tax credit as a current receivable.
+Upon filing our 2020 tax return and the related carry back claim that is on file with the IRS as of March 31, 2022, we classified the federal tax credit as a current receivable which has yet to be received as of March 31, 2023.
 Due to the recent loss history, continued investments in the Company, and our future projections of income, we will benefit from the 2020 loss to the extent of the available tax refund and will maintain a full valuation allowance on all other deferred tax assets, including any increase in research credit carryforward resulting from a potential carryback.

-We maintained a full valuation allowance against our net deferred tax assets as of June 30, 2022 and December 31, 2021.
+We maintained a full valuation allowance against our net deferred tax assets as of March 31, 2023 and December 31, 2022.